MÉTIS NATION of CANADA: By the People for the People

 The Métis Nation of Canada was incorporated in 2009 and partnered with the Council of the First Métis People of Canada in 2018.
 Our governance structure and instruments ensure that leadership and representation of our citizens meet the highest standards of integrity, honesty, accountability, and transparency.
 Anything less is unacceptable in our eyes.
 Our leaders are professionals from various business, public, private, and government sectors, with decades of practical experience and specialized skills.
 They continue dedicating countless hours of volunteer services to their communities and Canada's Métis Nation.

-The MNOC promotes unity among legitimate Métis organisations and communities across Canada through partnership treaties.
-The MNOC seeks recognition for its citizens for the same reason other Canadian Métis do: the freedom to claim our true identity; to maintain our cultural and spiritual heritage; to exercise the right as an Indigenous person to access meaningful programs and services for our people, assistance with education and economic development, safe and affordable housing for our elderly and families, and health care for ailments specific to Indigenous peoples.
+The MNOC promotes unity among legitimate Métis organisations and communities across Canada.
+The MNOC seeks recognition for its citizens to: protect and ensure their freedom to claim their true identity; maintain our cultural and spiritual heritage; access meaningful programs and services for our people.
+MNOC seeks assistance with education and economic development, safe and affordable housing for our elderly and families, and health care for ailments specific to Indigenous peoples.
 We claim the right to continue providing food and medicines for our families in the traditional manner still practiced by many Métis, while ensuring sound management of our natural resources.
+MNOC's mandate is not to infringe on the rights and benefits of the First Nations or other Métis entities but to strengthen friendship and unity with all our Indigenous Relations.

-• WHO IS MÉTIS?
+WHO IS MÉTIS?
 The first Métis People of Canada emerged on the eastern shores in the early 1600s with the arrival of European explorers and their unions with Indigenous women.
 One of the earliest Métis baptism found was for André Lasnier, born in 1620 in Port Latour, Nova Scotia…

 CONTINUE TO MÉTIS IDENTITY – MÉTIS HISTORY – MÉTIS ANCESTORS

-• GOVERNANCE: The Métis are one of Canada’s three Aboriginal peoples under s.35 of the Constitution Act, 1982.
+GOVERNANCE: The Métis are one of Canada’s three Aboriginal peoples under s.35 of the Constitution Act, 1982.
 As one of the representatives of Canada’s Métis peoples, the MNOC adopted a Standard of Integrity based on four strong principles: Representation, Registry, Integrity & Accountability… LEARN MORE

-• CIRCLES & SOCIETIES: Our Circles and Societies work tirelessly to ensure that our people are treated fairly across Turtle Island.
+CIRCLES & SOCIETIES: Our Circles and Societies work tirelessly to ensure that our people are treated fairly across Turtle Island.
 Their extensive experience and knowledge are the cornerstone of the MNOC and the guarantee that our heritage will remain vibrant among our descendants…

-• LAW & RIGHTS:
+LAW & RIGHTS:

 In recognition that the Métis are one of Canada’s three Indigenous Peoples under s.35 of the Canadian Constitution, and Indian under the Daniels decision of the Supreme Court of Canada, we do not claim the same rights as our cousins of the First Nations, Inuit and non-status Indians, but the rights due to the Métis, taking into account the situation of the various Métis Nations in Canada… LEARN MORE

-• ARTS & CULTURE: From its cradle in the east to its expansion in the west, Canada’s Métis Nation celebrates the arts, culture, and traditions born of its blended bloodlines.
+ARTS & CULTURE: From its cradle in the east to its expansion in the west, Canada’s Métis Nation celebrates the arts, culture, and traditions born of its blended bloodlines.
 We embrace our cultural diversity across Turtle Island, while recognizing our Indigenous uniqueness…

-• GENEALOGY: Is there anything more compelling and addictive than genealogical research to understand one’s roots, identity, and history?
+GENEALOGY: Is there anything more compelling and addictive than genealogical research to understand one’s roots, identity, and history?
 The MNOC is currently building an extensive collection of genealogical and historical records to help you explore your ancestors’ legacy… LEARN MORE

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~